-When Heatlie designed and implemented its first-ever grill plate for a BBQ, it ventured into unknown territory.
+When Heatlie designed and implemented its first-ever grill plate for a BBQ, we ventured into unknown territory.
 For a company that built its reputation and brand image on high quality, solid flat plate BBQs, it was an ambitious move.
 But alas, there is a grill plate option available for the Island Gourmet Elite.
-Having said that, it's only a small portion of the plate, about one third, that is actually grilled.
+Having said that, it's only half the plate that is actually grilled.
 With an IGE grill plate, you can achieve a flame-grilled char style cook, with high direct heat.

 Snappy King Hotplate

 The Snappy King, in case you're unaware, is a roaster that can be used in either commercial or domestic applications, depending on your needs.
 It comes standard with open racks that are ideal for circulating heat for roasting purposes.
 It does also have the option to be converted into a hooded, direct cooking BBQ though.
 With the handy Snappy King hotplate kit, you can replace the racks with a solid mild steel plate insert and add an extra burner for more direct heat.